 - Should be “DIY friendly”

-In light of the above, the best systems will use a high quality, high efficiency hot water heater instead of a boiler.
-These systems cost about half as much as one using a typical boiler system and yet are much more efficient.
-They are a simple, ingenious way to make radiant space heat, domestic hot water and even pick up some free cooling, all within the same unit.
+The best radiant systems will use a high quality, high efficiency water heater instead of a boiler.
+These systems cost about half as much as one using a typical boiler.
+Yet, they are much more efficient.
+They are a simple, ingenious way to make warm water for radiant space heat, and domestic hot water, and you actually get a little cooling when you want it.
 If you use a boiler, you will incur extra costs and miss out on some great opportunities.

-Domestic hot water based heating systems are so affordable, they make the exceptional comfort, high efficiency, and health benefits of a radiant heating system available to everyone – not just the one percent!
+Domestic hot water based radiant heating systems are affordable.
+They make the exceptional comfort, high efficiency, and health benefits of a radiant heating system available to everyone.
+Not just the one percent!

 You can use the same water heater for your radiant heating system that you use for domestic hot water!

-There are two systems to choose from that use the domestic water heater as the energy source for your radiant heating system, the indirect system that uses a heat exchanger and the direct system that does not.
+There are two systems to choose from that provide domestic hot water and space heating from the same unit.
+One is the indirect system that uses a heat exchanger and the other is the direct system that does not.

 Click here for more information about radiant systems that use the domestic hot water heater as the heat source.

 (shown here in heating mode operation, one of three possible modes)